-REQUIRED UNDERWRITTEN NCF (STUDENT OR DEDICATED STUDENT HOUSING PROPERTY) Item Function Description CALCULAT TON OF NET RENTAL INCOME 1 GROSS RENTAL INCOME (GRI) - market rents for vacant units based on a current rent roll (multiplied by 12), plus: • for a Student Housing Property - the lower of - actual rents in place for occupied units on a per unit basis, or - market rents that would be available if the Property was not leased to students; and • for a Dedicated Student Housing Property - the lower of - actual rents in place for occupied units on a per unit or "by the bed" basis, or - market rents for comparable Dedicated Student Housing Properties.
+REQUIRED UNDERWRITTEN NCF (STUDENT OR DEDICATED STUDENT HOUSING PROPERTY) Item Function Description CALCULAT TION OF NET RENTAL INCOME 1 GROSS RENTAL INCOME (GRI) - market rents for vacant units based on a current rent roll (multiplied by 12), plus: • for a Student Housing Property - the lower of - actual rents in place for occupied units on a per unit basis, or - market rents that would be available if the Property was not leased to students; and • for a Dedicated Student Housing Property - the lower of - actual rents in place for occupied units on a per unit or "by the bed" basis, or - market rents for comparable Dedicated Student Housing Properties.

 2 PLUS To the extent deducted as an operating expense, rents for other non-revenue units (e.g., model units deducted in the "model apartment" operating expense in the "general and administrative" category, or actual rent from employee units deducted in the "employee" operating expense in the "payroll and benefits" category).
 EQUALS GROSS POTENTIAL RENT (GPR) 3 MINUS Premiums (e.g., identifiable additional income from furnished units or short term leases) and/or corporate premiums (e.g., identifiable additional income from corporate units, housekeeping services, etc.).
-4 MINUS Physical vacancy - market rents for vacant units based on a current rent roll (multiplied by 12).1 5 MINUS Concessions - the aggregate amount of forgone residential rental income resulting from incentives granted to tenants for signing leases, such as free rent for 1 or more months, move-in allowance, etc.1 6 MINUS Bad debt - the aggregate amount of unpaid rental income determined to be uncollectable: include, including any adjustments to other income for bad debt.1 EQUALS NET RENTAL INCOME (NRI)

-- 1 The total of Items 4, 5, and 6 must equal or exceed the greater of - the difference between the trailing 12-month net rental collections (annualized) and GPR, or - 5% of GPR.
+4 MINUS Physical vacancy - market rents for vacant units based on a current rent roll (multiplied by 12).
+1 5 MINUS Concessions - the aggregate amount of forgone residential rental income from incentives granted to tenants for signing leases, such as free rent for 1 or more months, move-in allowance, etc. 1 6 MINUS Bad debt - the aggregate amount of unpaid rental income determined to be uncollectable, including any adjustments to other income for bad debt.
+1 EQUALS NET RENTAL INCOME (NRI) the difference (annualized) 5% of GF ence between th d) and GPR, or PR. nd 6 must equal or exceed the greater of the trailing 12-month net rental collections not available, use a minimum 10% of GPR.
+CALCULATION OF OTHER INCOME